OranLevi/OranLevi/README.md

 ## 🚀 About Me
 Hello!
 My name is Oran Levi and I'm a iOS Developer & Full Stack Developer.
 In my free time, I enjoy working on personal projects and experimenting with new technologies.

 Feel free to browse my GitHub repositories to see some of my recent projects.
-If you have any questions or would like to collaborate, please don't hesitate to contact me through my protfoli website or LinkedIn profile.
+If you have any questions or would like to collaborate, please don't hesitate to contact me through [my portfolio website](https://oranlevi.dev) or [LinkedIn profile](http://linkedin.com/in/oranlevi).
 I look forward to hearing from you!

 ## 🛠 Skills